 How Can You Pay at Costco?

-As of 2019, the only credit cards Costco accepts are Visa network cards.
-Costco also accepts cash, checks, debit cards/ATM, Electronic Benefit Transfer (EBT) and Costco Cash Cards.
+As of 2020, Visa is the only credit card that Costco accepts.
+If you don’t have a Visa, you can pay with cash, checks, debit cards/ATM, Electronic Benefit Transfer (EBT) or Costco Cash Cards.

 Costco’s change to Visa came as a surprise to many, since the retailer had a deal to accept only American Express cards since 1999.
-That was a switch from only accepting Discover cards, which has a much smaller member base than AmEx.
+Previously, the warehouse club had accepted only Discover cards, which has a much smaller member base than AmEx.
 The Costco-American Express deal served as a huge boon to both companies, with Costco growing into one of the top three retailers in the world and driving billions of dollars in sales volume to American Express.
 Then, Costco moved on to an even larger credit network in Visa.

 It also made shopping more flexible for current Costco members.
 Instead of being locked into using an American Express card, members can now take advantage of the variety of Visa cards available in the marketplace.

-Another change that Costco made when it changed credit providers was switching its Costco credit card from the TrueEarnings Card® from Costco and American Express to a new product, the Costco Anywhere Visa® Card by Citi.
-This new store card is available for no annual fee for Costco members, and offers better rewards than its predecessor.
+Costco Anywhere Visa® Card by Citi is available for no annual fee to Costco members, and offers better rewards than its American Express predecessor.
 Its bonus points include 4% back on up to $7,000 per year (and 1% thereafter) in eligible gas purchases, 3% back at restaurants, 2% back at Costco and 1% back on everything else.
 It also has the benefit of being a Visa card, which is accepted at more merchants worldwide than American Express.
 Reward points are only redeemable at Costco warehouse stores and on Costco.com.

 To use the payment network, the merchant must pay an interchange fee, which is a percentage of the charge amount.
 Typically, this charge is 2% – 3%.
 By negotiating an exclusivity deal with Visa, though, Costco was able to drastically lower its interchange fees to below 0.5% per transaction.
 With such low credit card fees, Costco is able to keep its prices low.
 It doesn’t have to build credit card fees into its markup, as many of its competitors who pay 3% per transaction might.
 At Costco and other warehouse stores, the revenue margin is fairly small, because they sell the goods for close to wholesale price.
 This means that every little bit of savings helps the company – and benefits you by keeping the prices low.

-Customers don’t need to have a Visa card to pay for their Costco purchases.
-In addition to Visa, Costco also accepts cash, checks, debit/ATM, EBT and Costco Cash Cards.
-Costco gas stations and Costco car washes do not accept cash, checks or EBT.
+Yes, customers don’t need to have a Visa card to pay for their Costco purchases.
+Costco also accepts cash, checks, debit/ATM, EBT and Costco Cash Cards.
+Costco gas stations and Costco car washes, however, do not accept cash, checks or EBT.

 The Bottom Line